PFAS Information for Private Well Owners

 What are PFAS and how does PFAS get into your well?

-PFAS (Per- and Polyfluoroalkyl Substances) are a large group of man-human-made (synthetic) chemicals designed to resist heat, water and oil.
-PFAS are known as “forever chemicals” because they do not easily break down and degrade naturally in the environment.
-PFAS were developed and utilized due their water-, grease-, and stain-resistant properties and by the 1950s and 1960s, were widely used in industrial and consumer products such as fire-fighting foams, stain- and water-resistant clothing, carpets, cleaning products, non-stick cookware and food packaging.
+PFAS (Per- and Polyfluoroalkyl Substances) are a large group of synthetic chemicals designed to resist heat, water and oil.
+PFAS are used in a wide range of industrial and consumer products such as fire-fighting foams, stain- and water-resistant clothing, carpets, cleaning products, non-stick cookware and food packaging.

 PFAS impact to the Livermore Valley Groundwater Basin

-Zone 7 began sampling for PFAS within the basin in 2019 and has since identified a PFAS footprint in both the upper and lower aquifers centered primarily within the Main Basin.
-Zone 7 continues to monitor PFAS within the groundwater at over 150 monitoring sites within the Basin annually.
+Zone 7 began sampling for PFAS withing the basin in 2019 and has since identified PFAS in both the upper and lower aquifers centered primarily within the Main Basin region within the Livermore Valley Groundwater Basin (Basin).
+Zone 7 continues to monitor PFAS within the Basin at over 150 monitoring sites within the Basin annually.

-Based on the known and hydrogeology of the basin, domestic wells that are located outside of the groundwater basin are believed to be at less risk than wells within the groundwater basin.
-If your well is located within the Livermore valley groundwater basin, you may have a higher likelihood of containing elevated levels of PFAS.
+Based on the known hydrogeology of the Basin, domestic wells that are located outside of the Main Basin are believed to be at less risk than wells within the Main groundwater basin.
+If your well is located within the Main Basin, it may have a higher likelihood of containing elevated levels of PFAS.
 The only way to know if your well has PFAS is to test it.

 How can I test my well for pfas?